 These two concepts are closely linked, with three work centers forming the work triangle.
 The three work centers are:

-Food storage, which might be in a refrigerator or freezer, or in a larder or pantry.
+- Food Storage: This might be in a refrigerator or freezer, or in a larder or pantry.
 More than half a century later, larders have been replaced by more accessible kitchen cabinets, although some people do still have smaller pantries that are often located in tall cabinets.

-Food preparation and cleanup, which is defined by the sink.
+- Food preparation and cleanup: These are typically defined by the sink.
 In some contemporary kitchens, there are two sinks, one for washing up and another smaller one for food preparation, including rinsing of fruit, vegetables, and salad ingredients.
-In traditional kitchens, you often find large farmhouse sinks that not only look stunning, but also offer plenty of working space.
+In traditional kitchens, you often find large farmhouse sinks that not only look stunning but also offer plenty of working space.

 The concept of a work triangle was motivated by a need to connect work areas logically, without forcing the cook and others using the kitchen to walk further than necessary.
 Of course, food preparation and serving food both require some sort of work surfaces, so these areas also need to be considered in the planning and design stages.

 No matter the direction you choose, there are many things to consider with regard to your kitchen.
 Start by making a list of requirements for what must be included in order for it to "work."
 There is no limit on how trendy or traditional you can go; if the style fits and functions well, this will add value when selling.

 If you are ready to start ordering or if you need assistance, please feel free to call us at 1-844-326-6680 or firstname.lastname@example.org.
 Our team is here to help with everything from measuring to ordering.